vinala/docs/src/orm.md

 ```

 Possible keys for hasOne relation arrays include:
+hasOne() relation accept one parameter and two other optional :

 * **className** : the class name of the table being associated to the current model.
-If you’re defining a ‘User hasOne Phone’ relationship, the className key should equal ‘Phone’.
+If you’re defining a ‘User hasOne Phone’ relationship, the className key should equal `Phone`.

+* **primary**: The name of the column in the current table, that will be used for matching the foreignKey.
+If not specified, the id column (for example the id column of the Users table will be `users_id`) will be used.

+* **foreignKey** : the name of the foreign key found in the other table.
+This is especially handy if you need to define multiple hasOne relationships.
+The default value for this key is the underscored, the name of the current table, suffixed with `_id`.
+In the example above it would default to `users_id`.